lyngesen/set_card_game/readme.md

 Doing the game, the players are presented with $12$ cards.
 If no set can be made, an additional card is placed until a set is found.
 One can ask the question: **What is the smallest number of cards for which there must exist a valid set?**.
 This has been answered already, but I will find a solution using [integer programming](https://en.wikipedia.org/wiki/Integer_programming).

-One can do this by creating a integer programming formulation of the decision problem **What is the largest number of cards possible, that does not contain a valid set**.
+One can do this by creating a integer programming formulation of the decision problem **What is the largest number of cards possible, that does not contain a valid set?**.

 Consider the set of all cards $V$, and use this to define the set of all valid triplets $U$.
 Given three cards $v^1, v^2$ and $v^3$ one can check if the triplet $(v^1,v^2,v^3)$ is valid using the following function *is_valid*: